-Naturopathic medicine is a distinct system of primary health care -an art, science, philosophy and practice of diagnosis, treatment and prevention of illness.
+Naturopathic medicine is a distinct system of primary health care -an art, science, philosophy, and practice of diagnosis, treatment, and prevention of illness.
 Naturopathic medicine is distinguished by the principles which underlie and determine its practice.
-These principles are based upon the objective observation of the nature of health and disease, and are continually reexamined in the light of scientific advances.
+These principles are based upon the objective observation of the nature of health and disease and are continually reexamined in the light of scientific advances.
 Methods used are consistent with these principles and are chosen upon the basis of patient individuality.
 Naturopathic physicians are trained as primary health care physicians whose diverse techniques include modern and traditional, scientific and empirical methods.
-The following principles are the foundation for the practice of naturopathic medicine:

 Training to become a Naturopathic Doctor

 Naturopathic Doctors attend four years of post-graduate doctoral medical training at an accredited naturopathic medical school where they are trained as primary care physicians integrating traditional healing methods with modern scientific medicine.
 The training involves four years of courses with two years of supervised clinical rotations toward becoming a primary care physician.
 The curriculum involves the basic sciences and clinical courses similar to most major medical schools with additional training in diet and nutrient therapies, botanical medicine, osseous and soft tissue manipulation, hydrotherapy, counseling, and homeopathy.